2016-17 DAVID A. WINSTON HEALTH POLICY SCHOLARSHIP PROGRAM

 A personal statement detailing the applicant’s interest in and commitment to health policy and how they intend to pursue policy within their career.
 This statement should be roughly one and one half single spaced pages in length and should provide detail on what experiences in your life have directed you towards a career in health policy and what your future career aspirations are.
 The statement should outline how your academic preparation has and will continue to prepare you for a career in health policy.
 Additionally, the statement should identify the health policy issue you find most interesting and why.

 Undergraduate and graduate registrar-issued transcripts (at least one full-time equivalent semester of graduate work is required).
-All transcripts from all higher education institutions attended are required and must arrive at AUPHA by Monday, April 21, 2014.
-They may be submitted by mail to the address below, by fax to (703) 894-0941 or by email to firstname.lastname@example.org.
+All transcripts from all higher education institutions attended are required and must arrive at The Winston Fellowship Offices in Washington, DC by Friday, April 15, 2016.
+They may be submitted by mail to the address below or by email to firstname.lastname@example.org

 One letter of nomination for the scholarship from a faculty member in your degree program.
 This letter should be on letterhead, dated March 1 or later, signed, and speak specifically to your qualifications for this scholarship.